ayberkt/formal-topology-in-UF/README.md

 principle in the context of univalent type theory.

-The version of the code presented in the thesis will be archived whereas this repository (which is, as of now, mostly the same) will maintained and developed further.
+The version of the code presented in the thesis will be archived whereas this repository (which is, as of now, mostly the same) will be maintained and developed further.

 ## Question: what is formal topology?